Ruben Moreno, Wine Importer

-Everyone remembers their first time.
 When I first savored the volcanic soil, delicate cherry notes, and hints of aromatic herbs in a 2002 Pinot Noir from Oregon, I was hooked on wine.
-I was a student at the Culinary Institute of America in New York at the time, and after graduation, I worked as a restaurant manager in Manhattan.
-Because of my passion for discovering and sharing wine, I was promoted to wine buyer.
+This wine opened my eyes to the beauty of "terroir," I was a student at the Culinary Institute of America at the time, and after graduation, I worked as a restaurant manager in Manhattan.
+Because of my passion for discovering and sharing wine, I was promoted to wine buyer shortly after we opened.

-I excelled quickly at The French Laundry.
-During this time, I honed my palate and wine knowledge.
-Working with Master Sommelier Paul Roberts, I found a taste for mineral-driven wines, and wines that showcase not only their "terroir," but are also perfectly crafted, expressive and concentrated.
+I excelled at The French Laundry, and during this time, I honed my palate and wine knowledge.
+Working with Master Sommelier Paul Roberts, I found a taste for mineral-driven wines, and wines that showcase not only their "terroir," but are also perfectly crafted, expressive, and concentrated.
 I soon realized that most of the wines I liked were incredibly rare.
 Little by little, I became friends with winemakers in Burgundy, Alsace, and Piedmont, where I was introduced to a whole network of fellow winemakers in other regions.
-Every time I tasted a new wine that I loved, I was disappointed when I came home to find out that wine was either unavailable in the U.S., or prohibitively expensive.
+Every time I tasted a new wine that I loved, I was disappointed when I came home to find out that the wine was either unavailable in the U.S. or prohibitively expensive.

-Eventually, I felt it was time for a change.
+After almost a decade of working for Thomas Keller, I felt it was time for a change.
 I had been a Captain and Sommelier at the French Laundry for 7 years and was ready to strike out on my own.
-I saved for a year and decided to travel as far as I could and for as long as my savings would last.
+I decided to travel as far as I could and for as long as my savings would last.
 I built a loft in my house and rented out all the rooms to help cover the mortgage.
 For 7 months, I explored the world of wine.
 I hiked mountains, drove beneath cliffs, and walked through vineyards overlooking the Alps.
-I did this all to share my discoveries with you, wine lovers and enthusiasts, so that you can access these amazing wines.
+I did this all to share my discoveries with you, wine lovers and enthusiasts, so that you can access these fantastic wines.